TheWolverine.com - Michigan Football-Hoops Podcast: Tom Crawford With John Borton

 Michigan Football-Hoops Podcast: Tom Crawford With John Borton

-Lansing radio's Tom Crawford joined senior editor John Borton on the podcast, going from Michigan basketball to football, in depth.
+Lansing radio's Tom Crawford joins senior editor John Borton for a lively conversation on football departures and basketball.

-Crawford talked about the highs of a 14-0 start for John Beilein's team, and a football squad that stumbled down the stretch.
+Crawford comments on the departures of Michigan defensive coaches Greg Mattison and Al Washington, and the challenge Ohio State presents.
+He also breaks down the whys of Beilein's crew rolling along like it is.

 • Talk about this article inside The Fort